-Wounded Warrior Project® (WWP) serves veterans and service members who incurred a physical or mental injury, illness, or wound, co-incident to their military service on or after September 11, 2001 and their families.
-On that date, America watched in horror as approximately 3,000 people died including hundreds of firefighters and rescue workers.
-Many warriors note a sense of duty to volunteer for the military following these tragic events.
+Wounded Warrior Project® (WWP) serves veterans and service members who incurred a physical or mental injury, illness, or wound co-incident to their military service on or after September 11, 2001 and their families.
+On that date, America watched in horror as approximately 3,000 people died, including hundreds of firefighters and rescue workers.
+Many warriors note that they felt a sense of duty to volunteer for the military following those tragic events.

-For WWP, there is a distinct difference between members and alumni; the term alumni indicates a mutual shared experience and denotes your place in an organization was earned.
-There are no dues here – those were paid by wearing the uniform and on the battlefield.
+For WWP, there is a distinct difference between members and alumni; the term alumni indicates a mutual shared experience and denotes that a person’s place in an organization was earned.
+There are no dues here – those were paid by the men and women wearing the uniform and on the battlefield.

 Desert Lab Rescue – http://www.dlrrphoenix.org